iexcloud/docs/source/write-data.md

 ## Writing Data

-[Write Data with the apperate.write() JS Method](./write-data/write-data-with-the-apperate-write-js-method.md) and [Write Data with POST /write](./write-data/write-data-with-post-write.md) demonstrate writing data records in a fast, light-weight manner.
+[Write Data with the apperate.write() JS Method](./write-data/write-data-with-the-apperate-write-js-method.md) and [Write Data Records with POST /record](./write-data/write-data-with-post-write.md) demonstrate writing data records in a fast, light-weight manner.
 Their asynchronous option supports making multiple write calls simultaneously, writing records in parallel.
 By default these real-time writes are synchronous, returning a response *after* the data is available to query.

 ## Loading Data